-The Edge, subsidiary of Zinc Media Group, opens official office in Riyadh
+The Edge, Subsidiary of Zinc Media Group, Opens Official Office in Riyadh

-Riyadh - The Edge, the Middle East-based content creation and production company, a subsidiary of the UK’s prestigious Zinc Media Group, today announced the opening of its first official office in Riyadh, Saudi Arabia.
+The Edge (https://Edge-Arabia.com/), the Middle East-based content creation and production company, a subsidiary of the UK’s prestigious Zinc Media Group, today announced the opening of its first official office in Riyadh, Saudi Arabia.

 The Edge has been working in the Kingdom for more than 15 years, producing award-winning documentaries, brand films, and events for leading organisations including Aramco, the BBC, Ithra, SABIC, and Red Sea Global.
 With the launch of a permanent office in Riyadh, The Edge is deepening its long-standing presence in Saudi Arabia and expanding its commitment to supporting brands, companies, and national projects by telling the stories of the region on a global stage.